kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 $ npm install
 ```

-This will create a new ClojureScript project in the directory `./hello-world`.
+This creates a new ClojureScript project in the directory `./hello-world`.
+The rest of this post assumes `hello-world` was used as the project name.
+You may have issues if using a different name.
 Change to that directory and install NPM dependencies.

 ### Points Of Interest